chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 ### Script

+<div class="alert alert-danger" role="alert">The information in this section is in beta and is subject to change.</div>

+The FreeMarker variable for the `deployed` object is automatically added to the `freemarker-context`.
+This allows the script to refer to properties of the `deployed` object such as file location.

+The `script` parameter refers to scripts for Unix (`deploy-artifact.sh.ftl`) and Windows (`deploy-artifact.bat.ftl`).
+The step will select the correct script for the operating system that XL Deploy runs on.
+The scripts are actually script templates processed by FreeMarker.
+The template can access the variables passed in by the `freemarker-context` parameter of the step.

+The Unix script `deploy-artifact.sh.ftl` contains:

+    echo "Deploying file on Unix"
+    mkdir -p ${deployed.container.home + "/context"}
+    cp ${deployed.file.path} ${deployed.container.home + "/context"}
+    echo "Done"

+The script accesses the variable `deployed` and uses it to find the location of the server installation and copy the file to the `context` folder.
+The script also prints progress information in the step log.

+### Script

+<div class="alert alert-danger" role="alert">The information in this section is deprecated and is subject to change.</div>

 The FreeMarker variable for the `deployed` object is automatically added to the `freemarker-context`.
 This allows the script to refer to properties of the `deployed` object such as file location.

 The `script` parameter refers to scripts for Unix (`deploy-artifact.sh.ftl`) and Windows (`deploy-artifact.bat.ftl`).
 The step will select the correct script for the operating system that XL Deploy runs on.
 The scripts are actually script templates processed by FreeMarker.
 The template can access the variables passed in by the `freemarker-context` parameter of the step.